Skip to content

 }

-Injecting Arc<dyn WeatherProvider> keeps the concrete provider module-private — a test app can swap in a stub by overriding the provider via AppBuilder::override_dyn.
+Injecting Arc<dyn WeatherService> keeps the concrete provider module-private — a test app can swap in a stub by overriding the provider via AppBuilder::override_dyn.
+Same hexagonal pattern as the rest of the framework: the tool depends on the trait, the impl lives behind the module, the access graph rejects accidental coupling at boot.